haddocking/haddock3/docs/INSTALL.md

 1. Install the latest version of openmm and pdbfixer

-The current implementation requires both OpanMM and pdbfixer, which should be installed using conda.
+The current implementation requires both OpenMM and pdbfixer, which should be installed using conda.

 ### In Conda
 ```bash